gogetta69/TMDB-To-VOD-Playlist/README.md

 ## Features

-- Dynamic playlist generation for movies and TV series
+- Dynamic playlist generation for live tv, movies and TV series
-- Integration with TMDB and Real Debrid for enhanced content retrieval
+- Integration with TMDB, Real Debrid, Premiumize and direct sources for enhanced content retrieval
 - Emulation of Xtream Codes apps for full metadata details
-- Inclusion of Daddylive HD and TheTVApp as a Live TV source.
+- Inclusion of Daddylive, TheTVApp, MoveOnJoy and Pluto as a Live TV sources.
-  If you get a 403 error while playing the live tv try using an external player like the MxPlayer.
-- Support for configuring referrer for playing live streams
-- Automatic caching of found links for efficient playback
+- Automatic caching of found streaming links for efficient playback

 ## Getting Started